SidSrinivasan05/business-supply-express-db/README.md

 - Practiced advanced SQL through hands-on implementation and optimization

 ## Credits
-- This project was developed as part of a university course on Database Systems, applying core concepts in a practical, hands-on assignment.
+- This project was developed as part of a university course on Database Systems.